 - 13:00 - 15:00 training pace (Run/Walk Interval Group)

-We recommend coming into the training being able to run or run/walk 2 Miles.
+For those who are interested in training for the 10K distance, we recommend coming into the training being able to run or run/walk 2 Miles.
 For participants under 18, please contact the Training Program Coordinator, Nora (firstname.lastname@example.org) before registering.